capnm/go_rpi/README.md

 # Credits
-* The original OpenVG code was copied from the [ajstarks openvg](https://github.com/ajstarks/openvg) repository.
+* The OpenVG library was vendored from the [ajstarks openvg](https://github.com/ajstarks/openvg) repository.